-01 May 2019, BAKU, AZERBAIJAN – In relation to the participation of the Geneva Centre for Human Rights Advancement and Global Dialogue at the Fifth World Forum on Intercultural Dialogue, the Executive Director of the Geneva Centre Ambassador Idriss Jazairy participated in several high-level meetings in Azerbaijan.
+01 May 2019, BAKU, AZERBAIJAN – In relation to the participation of the Geneva Centre for Human Rights Advancement and Global Dialogue at the Fifth World Forum on Intercultural Dialogue, the delegation of the Geneva Centre - represented by its Executive Director Ambassador Idriss Jazairy and project and communications officer Mr Blerim Mustafa - participated in several high-level meetings in Azerbaijan.

 The aim of these meetings was to enhance the Geneva Centre’s collaboration with civil society organizations and national human rights commissions in Azerbaijan in the field of interfaith dialogue and the promotion of mutual understanding and cooperative relations between societies in the Global North and the Global South.

-In the meeting with the Executive Secretary of the National Commission for UNESCO, Ambassador Elnur Sultanov, the Geneva Centre's Executive Director informed the Executive Secretary about the outcome of the 25 June 2018 World Conference on religions and equal citizenship rights.
+In the meeting with the Executive Secretary of the National Commission for UNESCO, Ambassador Elnur Sultanov, the delegation of the Geneva Centre informed the Executive Secretary about the outcome of the 25 June 2018 World Conference on religions and equal citizenship rights.

 The World Conference – they said – had been a timely opportunity to promote intercultural and inter-faith dialogue among international experts, opinion makers, religious, lay and government leaders in times when religion has been considered as a source of division.